A Multigraph Characterization of Permutiple Strings: Summary of Previous Work

 As noted in \cite{holt_6}, not every multiset union can be ordered into a permutiple string.
 As a trivial example, any of the above cycles individually are not sufficient to form an element of $L.$ A less trivial example is $C_1\uplus C_1 \uplus C_2,$ which is also impossible to order into a member of $L.$ We will address this specific case in a later example.

-Generally speaking, we see that a strongly-connected union of cycle images is a necessary condition for permutiple strings to exist, but not a sufficient one.
+Generally speaking, we see that a strongly-connected union of cycle images containing the zero state is a necessary condition for ordering its corresponding multiset union of mother-graph cycles into permutiple strings \cite{holt_5}, but it is not a sufficient one.
 Finding sufficient conditions is the purpose of this effort.

 \end{example}